James Holzhauer

 James Holzhauer (born August 6, 1984) is an American game show contestant and professional sports gambler.
-He is the third-highest-earning American game show contestant of all time and is best known for his 32-game winning streak as champion on the quiz show Jeopardy! from April to June 2019, during which he set multiple single-game records for winnings, and for winning the following Tournament of Champions that November.
+He is the fourth-highest-earning American game show contestant of all time.
+Holzhauer is best known for his 32-game winning streak as champion on the quiz show Jeopardy! from April to June 2019, during which he set multiple single-game records for winnings, and for winning the following Tournament of Champions that November.

-Holzhauer won $2,464,216 in his 33 appearances, making him the second-highest winner in Jeopardy! regular-play (non-tournament) winnings (behind only Ken Jennings, who won $2,522,700 in 2004) and, at the time, second in number of games won (again behind only Jennings) although he has since been surpassed by Matt Amodio (38 games) and Amy Schneider (40).
-His $250,000 top prize in the Tournament of Champions and $250,000 runner-up prize in the Greatest of All Time Tournament brought his total to $2,964,216, making him still the third-highest winning Jeopardy! contestant, behind Jennings and Brad Rutter.
-Holzhauer also set the single-game winnings record with $131,127.
-Based on his success on Jeopardy!, he has been nicknamed "Jeopardy James".
+Holzhauer won $2,464,216 in his 33 appearances, making him the second-highest winner in Jeopardy! regular-play (non-tournament) winnings (behind only Ken Jennings, who won $2,520,700 in 2004) and, at the time, second in number of games won (again behind only Jennings) although he has since been surpassed by Matt Amodio (38 games) and Amy Schneider (40).
+His $250,000 top prize in the Tournament of Champions, $250,000 runner-up prize in the Greatest of All Time Tournament and $500,000 first prize in the inaugural Masters tournament brought his total to $3,464,216, making him still the third-highest winning Jeopardy! contestant, behind Jennings and Brad Rutter.
+Holzhauer also set the single-game winnings record with $131,127 and holds all top 10 single-game winning records.
+Based on his success on Jeopardy!, Holzhauer has been nicknamed "Jeopardy James".

-Early life and education
+Early life

-Born August 6, 1984, Holzhauer was born and raised in Naperville, Illinois.
+Born on August 6, 1984, Holzhauer was born and raised in Naperville, Illinois.
 His father was a German immigrant.
-His grandmother was Japanese and spoke very little English; he had promised her that he would appear on Jeopardy! before she died.
-In 1989, when he was four, his teacher was astounded by his arithmetic abilities and developed advanced classwork just for him.
-At age seven, he was moved up to a fifth-grade math class, and at his mother's urging he skipped second grade.
-He consistently got A's on math tests and competed on the Naperville North High School math team.
+His maternal grandmother was Japanese and spoke very little English; he had promised her that he would appear on Jeopardy! before she died.
+In 1989, when Holzhauer was four, his teacher was astounded by his mathematical abilities and developed advanced classwork just for him.
+At age seven, Holzhauer was moved up to a fifth-grade math class, and skipped second grade at his mother's urging.
+Holzhauer consistently got A's on math tests and competed on the Naperville North High School math team.

-Despite high marks on individual tests, he was a C student overall, as he often skipped class and homework on the grounds that he could use the time more "productively", such as playing online poker.
+Despite high marks on individual tests, Holzhauer was a C student overall, as he often shunned his classmates on the grounds that he could use the time more "productively", such as playing online poker.
 Holzhauer memorized obscure baseball and professional wrestling statistics, prompting his parents to reprimand him for "wasting his life" learning about sports.

 Holzhauer was a member of the Worldwide Youth in Science and Engineering Team that won the state competition at the University of Illinois Urbana-Champaign; he contributed by taking first place in physics and second in math.
-He graduated with a Bachelor of Science degree in mathematics in 2005.
+Holzhauer graduated with a Bachelor of Science degree in mathematics in 2005.